 Location: 2600 St Francis Ave, Dallas, TX 75228

-Good to know: down ramps, rails, quarter pipes, playground, sports fields, dog park, picnic tables, trails.
+Good to know: down ramps, rails, quarter pipes, playground, sports fields, dog park.

 3. Mesquite Skatepark at Westlake Sports Center (Mesquite)

-Heading out of Dallas, budget about 16 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Dallas, budget about 16 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 601 Gross Rd, Mesquite, TX 75149

-Good to know: 4-foot bowl, bank ramps, quarter pipes, grind boxes, rails, beginner area, shaded spectator seating, restrooms.
+Good to know: bank ramps, quarter pipes, grind boxes, rails, beginner area, shaded spectator seating.

 4. Alliance Skatepark (Action Park Grand Prairie) (Grand Prairie)